-In the remainder of this introductory section we introduce basic notation and concepts, and enumerate the questions which will be addressed concerning the behaviour of near-geodesics and traffic flow in the Poissonian city.
+In the remainder of this introductory section we introduce basic notation and concepts, and enumerate the questions to be addressed concerning the behavior of near-geodesics and traffic flow in the Poissonian city.